 Student Programs and Class Visits

-The Society is located on Bolyston Street in Boston’s Back Bay neighborhood.
+The Society is located at 1154 Boylston Street in Boston’s Back Bay neighborhood.
 Please be advised that there is limited parking for guests, and no dedicated bus parking.
 For local groups, public transportation is often the most efficient way to bring students to our building.
 (Visit our Directions page for more information about traveling to the MHS.)
-In most cases we can accommodate groups of up to 30 students at one time.
-Please contact us if you would like to discuss options for larger groups.

 Schedule a K-12 Class Visit

-Interested in bringing a group of students to the Society?
-The CTH will work with you to create a memorable educational experience!
-We can organize workshops drawing on resources related to themes within our collection, including:
+Interested in bringing a group of K-12 students to the MHS?
+Education staff will work with you to create a memorable educational experience!

 Schedule a University/College Class Visit